ZixCash/ZixCash/doc/README.md

-AKL Core
+ZIX Core
 =====================

 Setup
 ---------------------
-[AKL Core]http://bit.akulas/ is the original AKL client and it builds the backbone of the network.
-However, it downloads and stores the entire history of AKL transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ZIX Core]http://bit.zixcashs/ is the original ZIX client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ZIX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run AKL on your native platform.
+The following are some helpful notes on how to run ZIX on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/akula-qt (GUI, 32-bit) or bin/32/akulad (headless, 32-bit)
+- bin/32/zixcash-qt (GUI, 32-bit) or bin/32/zixcashd (headless, 32-bit)
-- bin/64/akula-qt (GUI, 64-bit) or bin/64/akulad (headless, 64-bit)
+- bin/64/zixcash-qt (GUI, 64-bit) or bin/64/zixcashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run akula-qt.exe.
+Unpack the files into a directory, and then run zixcash-qt.exe.

 ### OSX

-Drag AKL-Qt to your applications folder, and then run AKL-Qt.
+Drag ZIX-Qt to your applications folder, and then run ZIX-Qt.

 ### Need Help?

-* See the documentation at the [AKL Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [ZIX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1604893.0) or on the [AKL Forum](https://google.forum.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1604893.0) or on the [ZIX Forum](https://google.forum.com/).
-* Join one of our Slack groups [AKL Slack Groups](https://google.slack.com/).
+* Join one of our Slack groups [ZIX Slack Groups](https://google.slack.com/).

 Building
 ---------------------
-The following are developer notes on how to build AKL on your native platform.
+The following are developer notes on how to build ZIX on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)